kelly/OrthoRoute/README.md

     </td>
     <td align="left">
       <h2>OrthoRoute - GPU Accelerated Autorouting for KiCad</h2>
+      <p><strong>OrthoRoute is a GPU-accelerated PCB autorouter that uses a Manhattan lattice and the PathFinder algorithm to route high-density boards.
+Built as a KiCad plugin using the IPC API, it handles complex designs with thousands of nets that make traditional push-and-shove routers give up.</strong></p>
+      <p><em>Never trust the autorouter, but at least this one is fast.</em></p>
       <p><em>Orthogonal!
 Non-trivial!
 Runs on GPUs!
 I live in San Francisco!</em></p>
-      <p><s>OrthoRoute is a GPU-accelerated PCB autorouter that uses a Manhattan lattice and the PathFinder algorithm to route high-density boards.
-Built as a KiCad plugin using the IPC API, it handles complex designs with thousands of nets that make traditional push-and-shove routers give up.</s></p>
-      <p><em>Never trust the autorouter, but at least this one is fast.</em></p>
     </td>
   </tr>
 </table>